19MisterX98/SeedcrackerX/README.md

 ### The End

-You have to find 5 (or more) end cities (fill up regular bits) or end gateways and then return to the center of the end dimension to obtain the pillar seed, after that cracking should begin.
+You have to find 5 (or more) end cities or end gateways and then return to the center of the end dimension to obtain the pillar seed, after that cracking should begin.

 #### Video guides:
 - [Structures and Endpillars](https://youtu.be/aUuPSZVPH8E?t=462)